-If your business has a large team, it can be a daunting mission to invest a lot of money into kitting your employees out with new uniforms.
-There are many options out there including some very cheap alternatives, but you should not be fooled by these fictitious fees.
-Cheap clothing comes at a price and is often higher than the real thing.
+It can be a daunting mission to invest a lot of money into kitting your employees out with new uniforms.
+There are many options out there including some very cheap alternatives, but you should not be fooled by the enticing price tag.
+Cheap clothing comes at a price and often works out higher than the high-quality option.
 Here are four reasons you should not buy the cheapest uniform you find.

-Everyone knows cheap clothing does not last long; there’s a reason that price tag is so low.
+There’s a reason that price tag is so low.
 Manufacturers who make cheap clothing must cut corners wherever possible to offer you that low price.
 One way they do this is by using inexpensive fabric tantamount to poor quality.
 This often leads to your garments aging a lot faster than they should.
 We’ve had new clients come to us many times asking why their previous uniforms are simply falling apart.
-The answer is very straightforward; they’re made of awful fabric.
+The answer is very straightforward; they’re made of poor quality fabric.

 The manufacturing process also plays a large role in the lifespan of a clothing item.
 Factories whose goal is to churn out as many units as possible within a given timeframe often miss small details on the stitching and cutting processes.
 This means your garments will begin to look tired faster.

 When people buy uniforms from us, they are expected to last for several years of day-to-day wear, and we would lose customers if they didn’t last that long.
 The reason is that uniforms are made to a much higher technical standard than the typical fashion items from main street.
 True the fabrics are not as delicate or as brightly coloured, but their actual construction (how they are made) differs too.
 They are manufactured for durability with attention given to how they fit, to allow for movement on the job and they have things like bar-tacks at stress points and twin-needle stitching to ensure durability.